samtay/haskell-fun-times/from-first-principles/31_Final-Project/README.md

 ### 31.4 Slightly modernized fingerd
 Historically `finger` returned data about users pertaining to the operating system.
 We're going to update the source of data for `finger` using an embedded SQLite database.

+### 31.5 Chapter Exercises
+1. Use the `sqlite3` command line interface to add a new user: *easy*.
+2. Write another executable that adds users to the database: [AddUser](./app/AddUser.hs).